TabunKaze03/MahjongKaze/README.md

 ## Card Mountain is empty

-When Card mountain is empty, usually means players are holding cards that others want and there is simply no more cards to be assigned by system.
+When Card Mountain is empty, it usually means players are holding cards that others want, and there are simply no more cards to be assigned by system.

-System will then check how many cards left in each of the players' HandDeck, player with the shortest HandDeck wins the round.
+System will then check how many cards left in each of the players' HandDeck, the player with the shortest HandDeck wins the round.

 ## Special rule